railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 Sales Quotations
 ================

-In Open ERP a quotation and an order are handled by the same underlying object, but in different states.
+In OpenERP a quotation and an order are handled by the same underlying object, but in different states.
 You can consider an order to be a quotation that has evolved because it has been confirmed by the customer.
 Or, conversely, that a quotation is an order that hasn't yet been validated or cancelled.
 All of the orders and quotations in the system can be reached using the menu :menuselection:`Sales